 Creating a summer body does not have to be as hard as people make it out to be.
-Now that the warm weather has arrived it is time to refocus on health to ensure 2020 finishes on a positive note.
-The last 6 months have been incredibly challenging for everyone, with no-one being impacted by the COVID-19 pandemic.
+With the warm weather arriving and lockdown ending in the coming days, it is time to refocus on our health.

 Work from home, not being able to have a normal routine and gyms being closed has meant that people are moving less and eating much more.
-Combine this with the lack of sleep and increase in stress levels and you have the perfect storm for weight gain.
+Combine this with a lack of sleep, an increase in stress levels and there is the perfect storm for weight gain.

 Step #1: Understand the difference between healthy eating and healthy ‘fat loss’ eating